ScorpionResponse/ansible-django/README.md

 * `django_project_name`: The name of the project folder.
 Default: application
 * `django_virtualenv_path`: The location to install a virtualenv.
 Default:
   /srv/venv
 * `django_environment`: The environment we're installing.
-Default: dev
+Default: development

 Dependencies
 ------------